-Narrabundah College offers a wide variety of Physical Education courses.
+Narrabundah College offers a variety of Physical Education activities.
 Students of any interest or ability can find a level that is suitable to their needs.
-Courses have been designed to take into account existing expertise in the college and community resources.
 Each course will provide worthwhile and challenging study for a wide range of students.

-The college enters teams in the inter-college knockout competitions and the sports program on Thursday afternoons, all day carnivals, and Australian Indoor Soccer and the Australian Schools' National Volleyball Championships.
-Competitions are also held in the gymnasium at lunchtime.
+The college enters teams in the inter-college competitions and the sports program on Thursday afternoons, and all day carnivals.

 This A course is designed to provide students with access to, and support for, a program of regular activity.
-The emphasis is on participation with 80% of the course practically orientated.
-There are nine units within the course and students are able to do them in any order.
+The emphasis is on participation, being very practically orientated.
+There are number of units within the course and offered in a pattern over two years to give as wide a range as possible to students.
 Units include coaching, team sports, racquet sports, footy codes, modified sports and individual sports.

 The college has a number of ways students can become involved in some form of structured sport.
 Any involvement in these units enables students to earn points toward their Year 12 Certificate.
 The options are:

 Intercollege Sport: Each Thursday afternoon is set aside for students to play sport, as there are no regular classes offered at this time.
 Competitions in a wide variety of sports are arranged each term on a home and away basis.